 - Speeds plant growth

-While Epsom salts are beneficial, it is always a good idea to test the soil before using it.
+While Epsom salts are beneficial, a soil test before using them is always a good idea.

 Serious Rose enthusiasts use Epsom salts to help strengthen their plants.
 Using Epsom salt helps “build” lush, dark green foliage as a gorgeous backdrop to dazzling, bright, abundant blooms.

-The added magnesium levels help increase the production of chlorophyll in the plant for strength and deep, rich color.
+The added magnesium levels help strengthen cell walls and increase chlorophyll production in the plant for strength and deep, rich color.

-Supplementing with Epsom salt will help plants produce more bottom breaks (canes originating at the base of the plant) for dense, lush foliage, increase blossom size and quantity, it’s best when planting to start roses out with a dose of Epsom salts.
+Supplementing with Epsom salt on roses will “assist” the slow-release fertilizer and help plants produce more bottom breaks (canes originating at the base of the plant) for dense, lush foliage, and increase blossom size and quantity, it’s best when planting to start roses out with a dose of Epsom salts.

-Broadcast it like grass seed at a rate of about a cup per 100 hundred square feet.
-Work it into the soil very well before planting.
+Broadcast Epsom salt-like grass seed and powdered eggshells at a rate of about a cup per 100 hundred square feet.
+Work it into the garden soil very well before planting.

 When planting new bushes, put one tablespoon of Epsom salt at the bottom of the hole.
 Cover it over with dirt, then place the plant on top.